hfcorriez/pagon/README.md

-## What's OmniApp?
+## What's Pagon?

-OmniApp is expressjs-like framework of PHP
+Pagon is expressjs-like framework of PHP

 - Simple